 Meet Team Reed – Patrick Reed’s Caddie, Wife And Coach:

 Josh Gregory – Performance Coach

 Josh Gregory took Reed to two national titles when he was at Augusta State University.
-The pair have been working with each other again for the last two and a half years.
+The pair have been working with each other again for the last few years.

-Gregory was at Augusta working with Reed until Friday before flying back home to Texas.
+Gregory was at Augusta working with Reed during his 2018 Major victory.

 “We put in so much work for this over the winter, playing in cold weather in Houston,” he told Dallas Sportsday.

 “He was disappointed in his season last year other than finishing second at the PGA.
 But he put in the work.